tecton-ai/demo-test/demo-test/push_feature_data.md

+# Push data to a FeaturePackage

-Let's use Tecton's Python SDK to push feature data to your new FeatureTable.
+Let's use Tecton's Python SDK to push feature data to your new FeaturePackage.

 1. Start a Python REPL:

    `python`{{execute}}

-2. Create some feature data!!:
+2. Create some feature data:

     ```python
     import tecton